Empowering Change: Celebrating B Corp Month with Sol Organica’s Commitment to Sustainability and Social Responsibility

 Interview with Gabriela Zapata, Head Of Field Program

-María Elena Canales, a seasoned organic farmer, is the visionary behind Nicaragua's first organic passion fruit plantation.
+María Elena Canales, a seasoned organic farmer, is the visionary behind Nicaragua's first organic passion fruit farm.
 With a deep understanding of organic farming and a passion for sustainable agriculture, María Elena saw an opportunity to diversify her farming operations.
 She invested 2.5 hectares of land in Ochomogo Rivas, adding to her existing 4-hectare organic pitaya farm, to pioneer this groundbreaking project.

 The selected land offered several advantages, including a 350-meter elevation, ample water supply from nearby wells, and over a decade of fallow land.
 These conditions provided an ideal environment for organic passion fruit cultivation, making it a promising endeavor for María Elena and the future of organic farming in Nicaragua.